RuWang15/caffe_pr/README.md

 # Caffe for Pseudo-Random Dropout
 Our modified Caffe for pseudo-random dropout.
-This repository at least runs on Ubuntu 14.04, OpenCV 2.4.10, CUDA 8.0, and CUDNN 5.
+This repository at least runs on Ubuntu 14.04, gcc 4.8, OpenCV 2.4.10, CUDA 8.0, and CUDNN 5.
 ## New Features
 - Add inner product dropout layer for GPU acceleration.
   - Up to 2.4 times as fast as dropout + inner product.(test on GTX 1080)